-I am an Ambassador for Busch Gardens Tampa.
-I was not compensated for this post, but my family received complimentary tickets to Busch Gardens.
+I am an Ambassador for Busch Gardens Tampa, and my family received complimentary tickets to Busch Gardens.
 All opinions expressed here are 100% mine.
-Please see my Disclosure Policy for more information.
 This post may contain affiliate links.

 This past year, I had the honor of being an Ambassador for Busch Gardens in Tampa, Florida.
 One of the perks of the gig was that my family and I got to visit Busch Gardens twice this year.
 My husband and kids helped me come up with this list of our favorite things to do there.
 If you’re planning a visit to Busch Gardens, make sure you add these things to your “must see” list!

 1. Sesame Street Safari of Fun: This was hands down everyone’s favorite spot in the park – and not just the kids.
 Sesame Street Safari of Fun was loaded with kid-friendly rides, a treehouse obstacle course, a giant sandbox, and a water play area.
 For my 6-year-old, it was love at first sight.
 She’s not a thrill-ride kind of kid, so she was super happy to find rides that weren’t scary but that still made her feel brave.
 She is petite – only about 44 inches tall – but she was able to ride all the rides.
 My husband and I were able to ride some of them with her, but for the most part they discouraged adult riders when the child was willing and able to ride alone.

 My 9-year-old was a little skeptical of a Sesame Street themed attraction.
 She thought it would be “for babies.”
 However, she ended up liking it nearly as much as her sister.
 Her favorite part was the obstacle course.
 I was able to join her for part of it (some parts of the obstacle course are designed for kids only), and it was pretty fun!